-- Smell, smell, smell: Horse stall mats are made from recycled crumb rubber and may make your gym smell like a tire store.
+- Smell: Horse stall mats are made from recycled crumb rubber and may make your gym smell like a tire store.
 Not exactly what someone wants to inhale when they’re working out.

-- Seams, movement and dirt: These mats can move around and come up at the seams when you perform forceful movements like snatches, power cleans and jumps.
-Do you really want to be meeting a dirty concrete subfloor at the bottom of a burpee?
-And at a commercial gym, your members won’t be too happy if they have to constantly kick and nudge their floor mats back into position.
+- Movement: These mats can move around and come up at the seams when you perform forceful movements like snatches, power cleans, and jumps.
+At a commercial gym, your members won’t be too happy if they have to constantly kick and nudge their floor mats back into position.

-Gym floor mats are what the professional establishments use.
-You’ll see them in hockey arenas, schools, commercial gyms, hotels and ski resorts.
-But high-quality gym mats are also a top choice for the home-gym fitness buff because they are super durable, slip-resistant and look amazing in a DIY gym.
+Gym floor mats are what professional establishments use.
+You’ll see them in hockey arenas, schools, commercial gyms, hotels, and ski resorts.
+But high-quality gym mats are also a top choice for the home gym fitness buff because they are super durable, slip-resistant, and look amazing in a DIY gym.